conradoqg/naivecoin/README.md

 2. Receive new transactions and check what to do with it

 The node rebroadcast every information it receives unless it doesn't do anything with it, for example if it already have the peer/transaction/blockchain.

+An extra responsability is to get the amount of confirmations for a given transaction.
+It does that by asking every node if it has that transactions in its blockchain.

 ### Quick start